typhonjs-node-build-test/rollup-plugin-pkg-imports/README.md

 ## Overview
 These plugins are useful for library authors and general developers for a variety of use cases. `importsExternal` in particular is helpful when developing packages that have peer dependencies that are not directly bundled into the library package or dependencies between sub-path exports.
-Both plugins are similar to `@rollup/plugin-node-resolve` and function as a resolution source to resolve internal [imports](https://nodejs.org/api/packages.html#imports) from `package.json`.
+The plugins are similar to `@rollup/plugin-node-resolve` and function as a resolution source to resolve internal [imports](https://nodejs.org/api/packages.html#imports) from `package.json`.

 `importsExternal` automatically constructs regular expressions added to the Rollup [external](https://rollupjs.org/configuration-options/#external)